With interactive content, the quintessential value of the internet comes full circle.

 1. Content, content, content

+All online publishing starts with this.
 Do your research and write the content with honesty and diligence.

 It is understandable that sometimes we might want to go for colloquial and quirky language when creating content for interactive formats.
 However, keep your target audience in mind—your vocabulary, sentence structure, grammar, syntax, and subject matter should be perceptive of your readers.